 You can rest assured that the money received from a grant or scholarship is considered “off-limits” to your creditors and bankruptcy trustee.
 In fact, it will not matter if the money is deposited in your personal savings or checking account.

 Money received from government-funded student loans and grants are protected.
 This means that you cannot have that money taken through garnishment or levy.
 It is important for you to share with your attorney the types of money that you are using to pay for college.
 Be sure to speak with a bankruptcy attorney about your financial situation and any concerns you have about bankruptcy.
 A qualified bankruptcy attorney will be able to present the best options for your situation as well as the pros or cons for each option.

 Be advised that there are other ways to take control of your student loan debt.
 There will be instances when pursuing a bankruptcy may not be the best choice for your situation.
 But, how will you know?
 Take time to research forgiveness programs and bankruptcy attorneys.
 Take the time to meet with either option and learn about what options are available to you.
 Be sure that you choose the best fit for your current situation.

 At the Law Office of Daniela Romero, we believe in relationships that are based on trust.
 Before we work together we would like to get to know you and we would like you to get to know us.
 This is to make sure you are the right fit for us and that we are the perfect fit for you, so that you can be completely comfortable sharing even the most intimate and difficult details of your case with us so we can offer you representation to the fullest extent of the law.

-If you are worried about your debt and want information about what you can do to reduce or eliminate it entirely: Call our office today to schedule a consultation.
+If you are worried about your debt and want information about what you can do to reduce or eliminate it entirely: Call our office today to SCHEDULE A PHONE CONSULTATION.
 Let our office go over the best options for you to take control of your financial situation.